Napoleon (1995 film): Plot

-Wanting to go home, Napoleon takes a trip across the landscape in a kangaroo's pouch.
-He reaches the shore and discovers that his basket is inhabited by a feisty penguin who calls himself Conan, wanting to be a wild and brave creature, mirroring how Napoleon was when he first arrived.
-He learns however that Conan's real name is Pengi when his raucous family arrives.
-That night, Napoleon's plan to sail back to Sydney with the basket is interrupted by the cat's return.
+Wanting to go home, "Napoleon" takes a trip across the landscape in a kangaroo's pouch.
+He reaches the shore and discovers that his basket is inhabited by a feisty penguin named Pengi who calls himself "Conan", wanting to be a wild and brave creature, mirroring how "Napoleon" was when he first arrived.
+He learns however that "Conan"'s real name is Pengi when his raucous family arrives.
+That night, "Napoleon"'s plan to sail back to Sydney with the basket is interrupted by the cat's return.
 A fight erupts and he tries multiple times to stop her.
-Before she can kill him, she becomes distracted by Pengi, who taunts her.
-Napoleon then knocks her off the cliff and into the basket, which sails away.
-On a cliff side, Napoleon sees an image of a wild dog howling, symbolizing that he understands his bravery of being one inside.
+Before she can kill him, she becomes distracted by "Conan", who taunts her.
+"Napoleon" then knocks her off the cliff and into the basket, which sails away.
+On a cliff side, "Napoleon" sees an image of a wild dog howling, symbolizing that he understands his bravery of being one inside.

-Birdo reappears with a sea turtle who takes Napoleon back to Sydney.
-He returns home to his mother, who consents to calling him Napoleon instead of Muffin.
+Birdo reappears with a sea turtle who takes "Napoleon" back to Sydney.
+He returns home to his mother, who consents to calling him "Napoleon" instead of Muffin.
 The cat, having been carried to Sydney by the ocean currents, reappears one last time.
-She finally realises that Napoleon is not a mouse, but a dog instead.
+She finally realises that "Napoleon" is not a mouse, but a dog instead.
 Regardless, she still vows to get him any way.